kampta/multiview-shapes/dataset/readme.md

-## Works with Blender 2.79b
+## To render depthmaps from different viewpoints
-Download blender 2.79b from https://download.blender.org/release/Blender2.79/ and add it to environment path
+Download blender 2.79b from https://download.blender.org/release/Blender2.79/ and add it to environment path .

 Run the following command to render depthmaps with resolution res for category with ID cid